 What is Project-Based Learning?

 Project-based Learning is the use of classroom projects, intended to bring about deep learning, where student’s use of technology and inquiry to engage with issues and questions that relevant to their lives.
-Student learning is then assessed through their projects.
+Student learning is then assessed using rubrics through their projects.
+Projects can be focused on one topic and completed in two - four weeks or teachers can use an inquiry cycle of learning every day in the classroom that focuses on starting with a questions, challenge or phenomenon, time to explore, collaborate and interact with peers, revision, revise, reflect and share.

 - Based upon personally meaningful, real-world situations